ReaccionEstudio/ReaccionCMSBundle/README.md

     .disableSingleRuntimeChunk()

-Create package.json file in your Symfony root folder:
+Create you **package.json** file in the Symfony root folder with the following content:

     {
         "devDependencies": {